Everyone has “mental health” which affects:

 (Source – Young Minds) Details of how we, at Mile Cross Primary school identify children in need of support can be found in our Mental Health and Emotional Well-Being Policy.

-- The school employs two HLTAs who are trained ELSAs (Emotional Literacy Support Assistants) – Mrs Pomeroy and Miss Hall.
+- The school employs nine trained ELSAs (Emotional Literacy Support Assistants) – Mrs Pomeroy, Miss Hall, Miss Styles, Mrs Lach, Miss Blazer, Mrs Livingstone, Mrs May, Miss Matthews and Miss Crowe.

 - PSA (Parent Support Advisor) support for families – Liz Earnshaw